audreyadora/svbop/README.md

 ### 1. AutomationTrack.svelte

 This component lets you edit a line graph of points across a timeline.
 It maps to a variable, allowing you to automate changes in that variable across a given timespan.

+The points snap to subdivisions of the y-axis, with a keypress (default: Shift) that enters  focused mode on the selected point, and allows one to select any value in the y range.

+This mode also can display a tooltip with the point's value as well as implementing your own instead.
+A checkerboard or striped background can be displayed, with the 2 color selectors capable of recieving css tags such as theme colors from Skeleton and Tailwind or rgb and hex values.

 It's perfect for creating volume or velocity curves in MIDI files.

-### 2. Editable Grid
+### 2. Editable Grid/Sequencer

-Coming soon, this component will provide a grid of editable rectangles, suitable for piano roll or other sequencer applications.
+Coming soon, this component will provide a grid of editable tiles, suitable for piano roll or other sequencer applications such as color coded blocks that trigger other functions/actions/components - get creative with it!

 ### 3. Timeline Player